 There are several areas of wetlands throughout the nine-county area.
-Figure 3-13 displays the locations of the delineated wetlands on the nine-county area.
+Figure 3-14 displays the locations of the delineated wetlands on the nine-county area.
 Wetland types include forested wetlands, freshwater marshes, riparian areas, scrub-shrub wetlands, and wet meadows.
 Most of the wetlands are Forested/Shrub wetlands with some freshwater emergent wetlands.
 They are mainly located in the Adirondack Park to the East and near the coastal areas.
 Wetland boundaries change frequently due to changing hydrology brought on by natural succession and beaver activity (which increases wetlands).

 The Clean Water Act (1977), Section 404, requires that a permit be obtained for any activity that may affect "waters of the United States, including wetlands".
 The U.S. Army Corps of Engineers has the primary responsibility for administering the Section 404 permitting process.
 Permits are obtained based on individual projects with consideration of wetland types and areas, and jurisdictional status.
+For areas outside the Adirondack Park, a state freshwater wetlands permit under 6 NYC RR Part 663 would be required if the proposed activities occur within 100' of a delineated wetland using state protocols.
+The APA administers the State Wetland Act within the Park and should be consulted regarding any activity that may involve regulated wetlands.